-Disable Alerts Disable alert notifications for this sensor Alert Delay 5 Sec Duration the sensor must be out of thresholds before alert is generated Notify Apply Notify Again Time Time after which alert notifications will be sent again Notify on return to normal Send a notification when this sensor returns to normal status When using SMS messaging, if special characters (other than Auto acknowledge Automatically acknowledge alert when sensor returns to normal status English) are desired, in order to receive them via SMS, the language Enable Syslog Alerts ☑ Send alerts for this sensor via syslog setting of the E-xD must be set to ar language other than English (see Language Selection, page 60) -OR- Enable SNMP Traps ▼ Send alerts for this sensor via SNMP traps Change the format in your modem settings from Plain Text to PDU (page Enable E-mail Alerts 70).
-E-mail E-16D-M Temperature 1 Subject Subject of e-mails sent for alerts Attach image captured from a Select IP Camera Trendnet TV-IP672PI ▼ Select IP camera for image capture on alert IP camera to include with alert sent via email.
-Attach IP camera capture to e-mail Attach captured image from selected IP camera to alert e-mail This feature is available for all sensors connected to either the "RJ45 Sensor" ports or "Digital In" sensors.
-Save image to USB See "Alert Notification page 43 for more.
-Save captured image from selected IP camera to USB Flash Enable SMS Alerts Send alerts for this sensor via SMS Send custom SMS Replace standard SMS with a customized message Customized SMS Customized SMS message sent for alerts In E-5D, these are combined En able Sire n Turn on the siren when this sensor goes to alert into one device option, to enable or disable the Enable Beacon Turn on the beacon when this sensor goes to alert Siren/Beacon connected "Alarm" terminals on the E-5D.
-Associated Output Relay None Name of the output relay that can be controlled by this sensor L-30.
-Output Relay status on alert Inactive Status of the output relay when going to alert This feature is not present in Output Relay status on return from Inactive Status of the output relay when returning from alert the E-2D.
+Disable Alerts Disable alert notifications for this sensor Alert Delay 5 Sec Duration the sensor must be out of thresholds before alert is generated Notify Again Time 6 Hr Time after which alert notifications will be sent again Notify on eturn to normal ▼ Send a notification when this sensor returns to normal status When using SMS messaging, if special characters (other than Auto acknowledge Automatically acknowledge alert when sensor returns to normal status English) are desired, in order to receive them via SMS, the language Enable Syslog Alerts ♥ Send alerts for this sensor via syslog setting of the E-xD must be set to a language other than English (see Language Selection, page 72) -OR- Enable SNMP Traps ♥ Send alerts for this sensor via SNMP traps Change the format in your modem settings from Plain Text to PDU (page 12) Enable E-mail Alerts ♥ Send alerts for this sensor via e-mail 78). -mail Subject E-16D-M Temperature 1 Subject of e-mails sent for alerts Attach image captured from a Select IP Camera Trendnet TV-IP672PI ✓ Select IP camera for image capture on alert IP camera to include with aler sent via email.
+Attach IP camera capture to Attach captured image from selected IP camera to alert e-mail This feature is available for a sensors connected to either the "RJ45 Sensor" ports or "Digital In" sensors.
+Save image to USB Save captured image from selected IP camera to USB Flash See "Alert Notifications" on page 47 for more. nable SMS Nerts ☑ Send alerts for this sensor via SMS Send custom Replace standard SMS with a customized message Customized GMS Customized SMS message sent for alerts In E-5D, these are combined nable Siren Turn on the siren when this sensor goes to alert into one device option, to enable or disable the Siren/Beacon connected to the nable Jeacon Turn on the beacon when this sensor goes to alert "Alarm" terminals on the Associated Output Relay None Name of the output relay that can be controlled by this sensor Output Relay Status on Diert Inactive • Status of the output relay when going to alert This feature is not present in Output Relay status on eturn from Inactive Status of the output relay when returning from alert the E-2D.